armory/docs/content/en/docs/spinnaker-user-guides/debian-packages.md

 ### Example: Debian package with OSPackage Gradle plugin

 Begin by creating a `build.gradle`.
+You also need to create a `config/scripts/post-install.sh` file in your project directory.

 Below is an example of what a Gradle file might look like for an app that builds a `war`.
+This uses the [gradle-ospackage-plugin](https://github.com/nebula-plugins/gradle-ospackage-plugin) package.
+Basic usage of the Deb Plugin in the [Deb Plugin docs](https://github.com/nebula-plugins/gradle-ospackage-plugin/wiki/Deb-Plugin).

 ```javascript
 buildscript {